 Incorporation is the process of establishing a new village or resort village from an existing organized hamlet.

-Section 51 and Section 53(1)(d) of The Municipalities Act provide the authority for municipalities to apply for an incorporation.
+Section 51 and Section 53(1)(d) of The Municipalities Act and Section 6 of The Municipalities Regulations provide the authority for municipalities to apply for an incorporation.

 To apply for incorporation as a village or resort village, a community must: